 What are the best types of rice for chicken recipes?

-For chicken recipes, basmati rice is often recommended for its aromatic qualities, while jasmine rice provides a tender texture.
-Long-grain white rice is versatile and works well in various dishes, whereas brown rice adds a nuttier flavor and additional nutrients.
+Basmati rice is great for its smell, and jasmine rice is tender.
+Long-grain white rice works well in many recipes, while brown rice adds a nutty taste and extra nutrients.

 Can I use brown rice instead of white rice?